What You Need:

 - A clear container, such as a jar

 - A sunny area, either outside or inside

 What You Do:

-- After three minutes ask your child to read both thermometers and record the temperatures in his notebook along with the time of the readings.
+- After the three minutes have passed, read and record the time and thermometer temperatures in the notebook.

-- After the 10 minutes look over the chart with him.
-How did the temperature inside the jar change compared to the other one?
+- Discuss how the container affected the temperature of thermometers.
+How did the temperature inside the container change compared to outside the container?

-It's important to note that while this simple exercise mirrors how a greenhouse works; greenhouses don't really work the same way that the greenhouse effect does, which is complex interaction of light/heat and chemicals known as "greenhouse gases" in the atmosphere.
-Those chemical compounds and molecules are called "greenhouse" gases because on a basic level they cause the temperature of earth to be warmer than it would be without them, much like the glass panes of a greenhouse.
-And on a smaller scale the glass jar of this activity.
+This activity mirrors how a greenhouse works, but it's not exactly the same as the greenhouse effect that is taking place in the Earth's atmosphere.
+A complex interaction between light, heat, and chemicals make up the greenhouse effect and the chemicals known as "greenhouse gases" in the environment.
+They cause the temperature of the Earth to be warmer than it would be without them, much like the glass in a greenhouse, or the jar in this activity.